nextnanopy/nextnanopy/docs/examples/Example3_Load_polygons_from_a_GDSII_file.rst

 About this example: load polygons from a GDSII file
 ---------------------------------------------------

-This example is aimed for users who are familiar with GDSII files.
+This example is aimed at users who are familiar with GDSII files.

 Citing from `Wikipedia <https://en.wikipedia.org/wiki/GDSII>`__: